wgetJane/ttt-weapon-rework/README.md

 clients can choose to disable this by setting the cvar `ttt_magnetotrans` from 1 to 0

-#### deagle
-\- increased fire rate to 150 rpm from 100 rpm\
-\- accuracy and headshot damage become very low immediately after shooting, but eventually recover in 1.5 seconds\
-\- base damage: 33\
-\- minimum headshot damage (<0.83 secs): 50\
-\- headshot damage at >1.33 secs: 100\
-\- maximum headshot damage (>1.5 secs): 150

-the deagle is way too powerful for a handgun, and most wielders treat it like a primary weapon

-it outperforms primary weapons in most situations (other than the sniper rifle in long-range engagements)

-this is because of its ability to instakill with a headshot combined with its disproportionately fast fire rate for how much damage it can deal

-while aiming skill should be rewarded in fps games, ttt is not solely an fps game so rewarding aim this much gets problematic

-but the deagle's main identity is the one-hit-kill headshots, so i can't just remove that since it won't really be the deagle anymore

-lowering the fire rate can also be considered, but at that point, it's no longer a handgun but a sniper rifle without a scope

-so my solution is to make it feel like you're shooting a big pistol: massive accuracy loss after firing, like your aim is thrown off by the heavy recoil

-to prevent people from just spamming shots to get a lucky headshot, the headshot multiplier is also heavily reduced after firing

-these changes should hopefully still have it handle like a pistol without always having the power of a sniper rifle

 #### huge-249
 \- ammo capacity increased to 200 from 150\
 \- while ironsighted, accuracy and recoil is improved by sustained fire